file9.ai

 Military and Security

-The Spanish Armed Forces comprise the Army, Navy, and Air and Space Force, along with the Civil Guard responsible for domestic security.
-Spain has a professional military with voluntary service, and it contributes to international missions in collaboration with the EU and NATO.
+The Spanish Armed Forces include the Army, Navy, and Air and Space Force, along with a Civil Guard responsible for internal security.
+Spain participates actively in international peacekeeping missions and has a well-structured military command.

 • 120,000 active-duty military personnel (2025)